Buddhadebroy/catalogx/readme.txt

 =Can I display both the Enquiry tab and the Add To Cart button simultaneously?=
 Answer: Yes, you can achieve this with our Pro version, WooCommerce Product Catalog Mode Pro - Quote Request, which allows you to keep both the 'Add to Cart' button and the Enquiry Tab.

-=How can I show the 'Quote' tab on the product page?=
+=How can I enable the Request a Quote tab on the product page to encourage more request a quote submissions?=
 Answer: You can customize the button text through the Button Appearance Settings.

 =How do I respond to customer inquiries once they've been submitted?=